▪ Job Market Paper: “AGAINST BUSINESS AS USUAL: EXPLAINING CROSS-BORDER FLOWS UNDER EMERGENCY POWERS.” (pdf)

 Abstract: How do national security shocks influence patterns of foreign economic interdependence?
 This article shows that international flows of money, goods, and people become increasingly malleable as security concerns – and executive power – take center stage in the policy-making process.
 However, this effect is diluted when industry groups and threatened politicians push back to defend business-as-usual.
 The article employs extensive original data to assess the consequences of this interplay between international and domestic pressures for bilateral patterns of foreign aid, trade, and migration in the U.S. “War on Terror.”
 Statistical results and qualitative evidence show that security-economic linkages flourished within domains where domestic dissent was weak but struggled to take hold where domestic dissent was strong.
 These findings clarify the conditions under which foreign economic interests bend to national security imperatives and challenge widespread assertions that one trumps the other.

-Abstract: How do economic downturns affect government policies toward temporary migration?
-The conventional answer is that rising unemployment fuels backlash against foreign labor, which is why politicians embrace quotas and moratoriums to restrict migration in hard times.
-Yet popular backlash does not fully explain cross-national variation in migration policies during the Great Recession.
-This paper argues that leaders also have strong incentives to liberalize migration policies in a skill-biased manner when major clients –especially industries with a strong export orientation– are dependent on migrant flows.
-Using original data to assess the degree to which 25 destination countries passed policies to control the quantity versus the quality of migrant flows from 2008 to 2011, this paper shows (1) that the relative strength of multinational firms in a given country was associated with the most extensive skill-biased measures for lifting migration barriers during the crisis, (2) while unemployment predictably drove the severity of general quotas.
-The cases of Spain, Canada, and the United Kingdom illustrate the interaction of these dual forces and highlight the most surprising outcome: draconian quotas paired with targeted reforms that prop the door open for business-as-usual.
+Abstract: How do economic downturns affect state barriers to temporary migration?
+The conventional answer is that rising unemployment fuels backlash against foreign labor, causing politicians to embrace restrictive migration quotas and moratoriums.
+Yet popular backlash does not fully explain cross-national variation in migration policies during hard times.
+Leaders also have strong incentives to liberalize migration policies in a skill-biased manner when major clients –especially export-oriented industries– are dependent on migrant flows.
+Using original data to assess the degree to which 25 destination countries passed policies to control the quantity versus the quality of migrant flows during the Great Recession (2008 to 2011), this paper shows (1) that the relative strength of multinational firms in a given country was associated with the most extensive skill-biased measures for lifting migration barriers during the crisis, (2) while unemployment predictably drove the severity of general quotas.
+Examining the interaction of these dual forces in Spain, Canada, and the United Kingdom, the paper highlights the state’s ability to pair draconian quotas with targeted measures that prop the door open for business-as-usual.

 DATA COLLECTION IN PROGRESS

-▪ “The International Political Economy of Visa Reciprocity.”
+▪ “The International Political Economy of Visa Reciprocity: When Do Derogations Occur?”

 UNDERGRADUATE HONORS THESIS